StratosAgein/Sigma.Data/README.md

 If you install manually MongoDB go to ToolsForWindows folder, and now execute MongoServer.cmd script.

 ## Run MongoDB commands on Windows
-If you install manually MongoDB go to ToolsForWindows folder, and now execute RunCommands.cmd script.
+If you install manually MongoDB go to ToolsForWindows folder, and now execute RunMongoCommands.cmd script.